Missouri Division of Tourism Seeks Marketing Agency of Record

 a.
 Paid Media, including creation, preparation and placement of advertising in various domestic paid media and markets, and possible support for international marketing efforts,

 c.
 Shared Media,

 d.
-Owned Media including website development and management and email
+Owned Media including website development and management and email marketing,

 e.
 Cooperative marketing,

 f.
 Partnerships, and